This is part 2 of my indie marketing series. If you missed the first one, find it here.

 Of course, marketing via your mother is extremely limited in scope.
 What you really want to tap into is Mass Marketing!
 Which consists of traditional channels that usually come to mind: TV and Web commercials, billboards, telemarketing, print ads.

-But how many of those is even a real option for your independent game?
+But how many of those are even a real option for your independent game?

 In the olden days, of course ,video games were marketed with great success in print magazines.
 (GamePro and Nintendo Power, anyone?)
 Television was rife with game commercials and still is.
 Unfortunately, TV advertising is mind-bogglingly expensive and therefore in the realm of major releases like Halo and Call of Duty.
 Same with billboards (I pass a Dark Souls 3 billboard on my way to work every day.)

-So what marketing channels are open for independent developers?
+So what marketing channels are open to independent developers?

 With so many forms of advertising almost completely ruled out, the only things really accessible to indies are Web and social.
 But guess what?
 Web and social media are more than enough!
 And best of all, they are cheap!